 Equity.
 Excellence.
 Education.
 SERC believes that all students have the right to access opportunities and experiences that reflect their differences and abilities.
 We are concerned that in Connecticut, educational outcomes for students of color, students who are English language learners, and students with disabilities continue to lag behind outcomes for other students.
-To help eliminate these gaps, SERC addresses institutional racism and other issues of social justice in schools and districts and both models and facilitates equity in education.
+To help eliminate these gaps, SERC addresses institutional racism, social justice in schools and districts and both models and facilitates equity in education.